International relations – Master’s Degree Programs

-- The methodology of writing the Master’s thesis
+- The Methodology of writing the MA thesis

 - MA Seminar

 While studying the International Relations (Master’s programme), you can choose one of three specialisms: International Business Relations II, Transatlantic Studies, or International Security, Migrations and Terrorism.

 SPECIALISM: INTERNATIONAL BUSINESS RELATIONS